 A certificate is awarded to students who successfully complete the program’s competencies and satisfy basic skill requirements in accordance with state guidelines.

-The average salary of all placed participants exceed $10/hr.
+The average salary of all placed participants exceeds $10/hr.
 This includes a range from minimum wage entry level to $15.00/hr, depending on skills attained and career choice.

 * The Farmworkers Career Development Program is funded by a grant from the Florida Department Education, Adult Migrant Program, WIOA, Sec.
 167.